 “Huh?” or “No, not yet” could be her interpreted response.

-Japanese the Manga Way also explains situational differences and gives examples of when informal usage would be acceptable, or solutions of polite speech to use instead.
+Japanese the Manga Way also explains situational differences and gives examples of when informal usage would be acceptable, or solutions of polite speech to use instead with detailed illustrations of differing scenarios.

 The story follows a group of talking animals in a world that co-exists peacefully with humans.
 After watching the 2012 anime adaptation, it was great to revisit the world and learn the corresponding characters for Japanese homonyms and homophones.